toshi0607/Go-FAQ-Japanese-Edition/original.md

 discusses the background and motivation behind the design of the Go language, as well as providing more detail about many of the answers presented in this FAQ.

-### What are Go's ancestors?
+### What are Go’s ancestors?

-Go is mostly in the C family (basic syntax), with significant input from the Pascal/Modula/Oberon family (declarations, packages), plus some ideas from languages inspired by Tony Hoare's CSP, such as Newsqueak and Limbo (concurrency).
+Go is mostly in the C family (basic syntax), with significant input from the Pascal/Modula/Oberon family (declarations, packages), plus some ideas from languages inspired by Tony Hoare’s CSP, such as Newsqueak and Limbo (concurrency).
 However, it is a new language across the board.
 In every respect the language was designed by thinking